eonist/eonist.github.io/_posts/2019-05-03-Automating-app-store-screenshots.md

 ### Gotchas:
 - To create multiline titles use the newline: `\n` character
+- Edit the titles.strings file in xcode (other apps breaks the syntax)
+- To only add frame with out title, just provide the default fastlane.json

 ### Tips:
 - To reset all simulators: Terminal: `fastlane snapshot reset_simulators`